International Dentist Program — D.D.S.

 - Successful completion of the National Dental Board Examination, Part I and Part II.

 - TOEFL examination, with a minimum score of twenty (20) in each area of the Internet-based examination.
+To be competitive, a score of 100 or higher is recommended.

 - Dental school transcript (evaluated by an LLU-approved organization).